realhafizinam/Theoretical-Learning-Journey-of-Github/Learning Aspects of github.md

 # Github leaning Aspects and points.
-## In this I discussed/write those point that must be important for knowing what is github
+## In this I discussed/write those point that must be important for knowing what is github.

 ### Learning GitHub involves understanding various concepts related to version control, collaboration, and software development.
 GitHub is a platform that hosts Git repositories and provides tools for managing and collaborating on projects.
 Here are some key learning aspects and points to consider when learning GitHub: